Sabbir-Shishir/edTech-website/README.md

 # edTech-website

-This is a HTML & CSS project and it's totally a responsive design.
+This is a responsive educational website built using HTML and CSS.
+The website features a clean and modern design and is optimized for viewing on desktop and mobile devices.

+## Installation

+No installation is required.
+Simply download or clone the repository and open the `index.html` file in your web browser.

 ## Live Site Link